Innovation Culture: Key Principles, Characteristics, and Strategies

 1. Encouraging risk-taking and experimentation with calculated risks

-a person counts cash
+A person counts cash

 First and foremost, an innovative culture requires a willingness to take risks.